Buying or Selling Your Ticket

 Applications to join Aunty’s Waitlist open once tickets have sold out.

 If any tickets are returned, Aunty will contact people on the Waitlist and check that they are still looking for a ticket.
 Assuming this is the case, the new buyer will be given a code and 48 hours to make their purchase.
-Your ticket will then be posted out in November.
+Your tickets will then be posted out in November.

 Please Be Warned

 We have introduced this service due to the dramatic rise in the number of people who were being scammed using unauthorised resale methods.
-If you are considering buying a ticket from someone on Facebook or ebay or Gumtree (or the like), please be very careful and approach any transactions with extreme caution.
+If you are considering buying a ticket from someone on Facebook or ebay (or the like), please be very careful and approach any transactions with extreme caution.
 The safest option is always to buy your ticket directly from us – either via The Ballot, Online Sales or via Aunty’s Ticket Resale Service.

 Meredith is subject to a major event ticketing declaration under Part 9A of the Major Events Act 2009.
-This means it is an offence to sell, advertise or offer to resell a ticket for more than 10% above its face value purchase price ($488).
-Offenders face fines of between $908 and $545,220 depending on the nature of the offence.
+This means it is an offence to sell, advertise or offer to resell a ticket for more than 10% above its face value purchase price ($514).
+Offenders face fines of between $1,017 and $610,530 depending on the nature of the offence.

 Ticket holders are welcome to pass on their ticket if they wish to, preferably via Aunty’s Resale Service.
 Alternately, if you bought a ticket and can no longer attend, you can sell your ticket to a friend, as long as you do not sell it for more than 10% above its face value purchase price.
 Please don’t let a ticket get into the hands of a Dickhead.